jaewon-cho/BRiCE/README.md

 ##
 ### Tutorial<br/><br/>
-Response Classification (RC): how well the method can distinguish the responding cells against non-responding cells<br/>
+-Response Classification (RC): how well the method can distinguish the responding cells against non-responding cells<br/>
 Detail: Normalized Shannon entropy, adapted from BatchBench, was used to distinguish between clonally expanded cells and singlets in perturbed samples.
 The kNN was calculated for each cell using a predefined neighbor graph (‘distances’ metric from sc.pp.neighbors).
 Normalized Shannon entropy was calculated for each cell using kNN.
-A k value of 30 was used for the analysis.
+A k value of 30 was used for the analysis.<br/><br/>

-Response effect size (Res): how well the method can quantify the responsiveness<br/>
+-Response effect size (Res): how well the method can quantify the responsiveness<br/>
 Detail: The Res was determined only for clonally expanded cells in the perturbed samples.
 Average clonality was measured using the clonality from kNN (k = 5) for each cell.
 Spearman correlation coefficient (SCC) was measured between the clonality of a given cell and the mean clonality from kNN.
-At least 50 clonally expanded cells were required to measure the Res.
+At least 50 clonally expanded cells were required to measure the Res.<br/><br/>

 #### Preprocess<br/>
 R<br/>